Title Loans: Definitions, Risks And How They Work

 Most title lenders will charge a 25% monthly rate for the loan, amounting to an annual percentage rate (APR) of about 300%.
 If you can’t repay the loan in 30 days and have to roll the loan over into the next month, you’ll be charged an additional 25% of your loan amount as a finance fee.
 So if you borrow $1,000, that’s an additional $250 for the loan.
 If you have to roll over the loan, that’s another $250, making your balance $1,500.

-Because of the exorbitant fees and short repayment periods, you can end up trapped in a cycle of debt.
+Because of the exorbitant fees and short repayment periods, you could become trapped in a cycle of debt.

 On top of these additional costs, you can lose your car if you default on your loan.
-And if you depend on your car for getting to work, this can further jeopardize your financial situation.
+And if you depend on your car to get to work, this can further jeopardize your financial situation.

 Apply For A Personal Loan.